ipnz/Docs/Policies/ModernSchools.md

 A recent [survey](http://www.nzcer.org.nz/research/publications/primary-and-intermediate-schools-2013)of New Zealand primary and intermediate schools found 38 per cent of teachers think limitations in making use of ICT being rolled out to schools are linked to their own lack of knowledge and skills.
 Dr Cathy Wylie, who co-authored a [report](http://www.nzherald.co.nz/nz/news/article.cfm?c_id=1&objectid=11249462) on the survey for NZCER, said there is a risk that without official direction schools will waste expensive infrastructure.

+#### 3.4.2 Learning resources

-**3.4.2        Learning resources:** One of the Ministry of Education's most significant responses to the issue of teacher/student capabilities is the learning resources website, [Te Kete Ipurangi (TKI)](http://www.tki.org.nz/)- the "online knowledge basket".
+One of the Ministry of Education's most significant responses to the issue of teacher/student capabilities is the learning resources website, [Te Kete Ipurangi (TKI)](http://www.tki.org.nz/)- the "online knowledge basket".
 This offers information about the curriculums for primary and secondary education, learning material in a range of subjects, learning resources tailored for Maori and Pasifika students, material for disabled students, and guidance on e-learning.

 The TKI website lists [strategies](http://elearning.tki.org.nz/Teaching/Pedagogy/Future-focused-learning-and-teaching) educators need to consider in embracing 21st century education.
 These include: